On This Page

 Why Visit Zermatt?

-Zermatt absolutely mesmerizes mountain lovers as Switzerland's most iconic and photographed Alpine village where the Matterhorn's instantly recognizable perfect pyramid peak dominates literally every single view rising majestically at 4,478 meters (14,692 feet), completely car-free cobblestone streets preserve authentic Alpine village atmosphere with only electric taxis and horse-drawn carriages allowed, and ultra-luxury hotels host elite international skiers, mountaineers, and hikers year-round in this exclusive high-altitude resort.
+Zermatt absolutely mesmerizes mountain lovers as Switzerland's most iconic and photographed Alpine village where the Matterhorn's instantly recognizable perfect pyramid peak dominates literally every single view rising majestically at 4,478 meters, completely car-free cobblestone streets preserve authentic Alpine village atmosphere with only electric taxis and horse-drawn carriages allowed, and ultra-luxury hotels host elite international skiers, mountaineers, and hikers year-round in this exclusive high-altitude resort.
 This picture-perfect Valais canton resort village (pop. approximately 5,800 permanent residents though visitor numbers quintuple that in peak seasons) sits at lofty 1,620-meter elevation serving as the essential pilgrimage destination for Matterhorn admirers worldwide—Switzerland's most photographed and arguably most beautiful peak rises in magnificent solitary grandeur above the village creating absolutely flawless postcard perfection from every conceivable angle and hotel window.

 What to Do